 In 2010 God opened the door for the whole family to return to Tarakan, Indonesia, where they previously served.
 Dave flew the Caravan and filled in as Chief Pilot.
 They enjoyed meeting with old friends and serving overseas again.
 “We felt that the Lord was taking our family ‘full-circle,’ as He took us back to Hannah’s home,” Linda shares.
 During this year in Indonesia, she found Psalm 126:5 to be a solace to her.
 “It was so hard to face the memories of Hannah in that place, but it was so fulfilling and healing as well.”

-While in Tarakan, God again opened the door for them to accept a full-time assignment back to Indonesia, this time to the province of Papua.
+While in Tarakan, God again opened the door for them to accept a full-time assignment back to Indonesia, this time in the province of Papua.
 The Ringenbergs began serving in Wamena in December 2011 and served there for two years with Dave fulfilling the roles of Instructor Pilot and line pilot/mechanic.
 But, in January of 2014 they moved to Sentani after Dave accepted a new role to serve as the assistant program manager for the Papua program.
 Then in 2016 as MAF restructured their management positions, Dave was asked to fill the Director of Operations role for Indonesia.
 In 2023 he was asked to switch roles and is currently the Chief Pilot for Indonesia.